Skip to content

 The Deputy is only permitted to make decisions:

-1. As set out by the Court; and
+1. As set out by the Court in the order appointing them; and

-2. At times when the Deputy has taken reasonable steps to determine that the person lacks capacity to make their own decision.
+2. At times when they have taken reasonable steps to determine that the person lacks capacity to make their own decision.

 NEED TO KNOW